mpfdavis/react-es6-boilerplate/README.md

 app.locals.styles = viewtags.styles;
 ```
 This is done to allow handlebars views to seamlessly inject script or style tags.
 The 'viewtags' module is a simple function used by webpack to determine the filenames of js/css for the latest build.
-In production build (build:prod) this also enables easy injection of tags hashed filenames
+In production build (build:prod) this also enables easy injection of hashed filenames

 The viewtags module currently attaches tags for the {{{scripts}}} and {{{styles}}} hbs placeholders, more can be easily supported by editing the code in config/webpack/webpack.viewtags.js: